Jack-Sibley/ancestral-visionary/src/additional-rules/keyword-actions.md

 + **701.47a** Certain abilities instruct a permanent to connive.
 To do so, that permanent’s controller draws a card, then discards a card.
 If a nonland card is discarded this way, that player puts a +1/+1 counter on the conniving permanent.
 + **701.47b** A permanent “connives” after the process described in rule 701.47a is complete, even if some or all of those actions were impossible.
 + **701.47c** If a permanent changes zones before an effect causes it to connive, its last known information is used to determine which object connived and who controlled it.
 + **701.47d** If multiple permanents are instructed to connive at the same time, the first player in APNAP order who controls one or more of those permanents chooses one of them and it connives.
 Then if any permanents remain on the battlefield which have been instructed to connive and have not done so, this process is repeated.
 + **701.47e** Connive N is a variant of connive.
 The permanent’s controller draws N cards, discards N cards, then puts a number of +1/+1 counters on the permanent equal to the number of nonland cards discarded this way.

+**701.48.** Open an Attraction
++ **701.48a** A player may open an Attraction only during a game in which that player is playing with an Attraction deck (see rule 718, “Attraction Cards”).
++ **701.48b** To open an Attraction, move the top card of your Attraction deck off the Attraction deck, turn it face up, and put it onto the battlefield under your control.
++ **701.48c** An ability which triggers whenever a player opens an Attraction triggers when that player puts an Attraction card onto the battlefield while performing the instruction in the above rule.
+If an effect prevents that Attraction from entering the battlefield or replaces entering the battlefield with another event, that ability doesn’t trigger.

+**701.49.** Roll to Visit Your Attractions
++ **701.49a** To roll to visit your Attractions, roll a six-sided die.
+Then if you control one or more Attractions with a number lit up that is equal to that result, each of those Attractions has been “visited” and its visit ability triggers.
+See rule 718, “Attraction Cards,” and rule 702.159, “Visit.”